MOHAMEDBAKULY/JS-BRAD/README.md

 ## Practising my JavaScript Skills

-This is where I'm it the help of Brad Traversy
+This is where I'm improving my javaScript with the help of Brad Traversy

-## I reguraly update this and
+## I regularly update this

 while visiting on a daily basis to test my knowledge as I grow as a developer